How The 50/50 Diet Can Lead to Lasting Health

 We rely on the latest research papers, media campaigns, studies, but we fail to realize that these reports are highly variable and are done in controlled environments.
 And the results are anticipatory.
 The best study to believe is ancestral knowledge, the way our forefathers survived on instincts and rich traditions.

-In today’s modern globalized world, food is flown thousands of miles to destinations with very different climates to its origins.
+In today’s modern globalized world, food goes thousands of miles to destinations with very different climates to its origins.

 Here are my four key principles to deal with this issue: